 By Alyssa Lott

 Nearly 390,000 people walk through Times Square in New York City daily, making it one of the busiest tourist attractions in the world.
 For advertisers, placing an ad here can net roughly 1.5 million impressions daily.
 It’s a high-profile opportunity for any advertiser and typically only reserved for big brands.
-But this past month, we did just that for three of our nonprofit clients — AIDS United, March For Our Lives, and Families Belong Together.
+But this past month, we did just that for two of our nonprofit clients — March For Our Lives and Families Belong Together.
 An established relationship with our vendor allowed us to use eight billboards in Times Square at a discounted rate, creating an opportunity for those on a nonprofit budget.

-All three client campaigns put a pressing advocacy issue into a consumer-centric space, impactfully disrupting the regular cadence of expected brand ads to capture the attention of passersby.
+Both client campaigns put a pressing advocacy issue into a consumer-centric space, impactfully disrupting the regular cadence of expected brand ads to capture the attention of passersby.
 Using the Times Square billboards as a keystone for larger organic digital and paid advertising campaigns helped us bring clients’ messages to new audiences outside of their normal reach.

 There were unique parameters to consider while developing creative and strategy.
 Eight billboards were available, grouped into three different layouts, including different sizes for each screen.
 The video ads play several times an hour for 15 seconds each time.
 The fast-paced ads made us hone in on our core messaging, while the layout required us to adapt a design theme flexible to the specifications of each location.
 For each client, we built a tailored approach to best capitalize on this opportunity.